 There are three colors available: Mystic Black, Mystic White, and the regal-looking Mystic Bronze of the review unit that Samsung provided.
 It’s too bad the Mystic Green color available with the less premium Galaxy Note 20 isn’t an option.
 It looks like a nice option.

-The Samsung Note 20 Ultra is a beast of a phone at a time when many are thinking more frugally because of all the certainty around the COVID-19 pandemic and our fears for the future.
+The Samsung Note 20 Ultra is a beast of a phone at a time when many are thinking more frugally because of all the uncertainty around the COVID-19 pandemic and our fears for the future.
 As I mentioned above, however, some will justify the expense because of this device’s long-term viability.
 And if they do, they will find the best overall smartphone experience, despite some irritations related to the curved display edges, biometrics, camera bump, and bloatware.
 Inarguably, the Note 20 Ultra targets the types of power users who can work around all that.

 And the rewards are real.
 The Note 20 Ultra design is gorgeous and professional-looking, especially in the Mystic Bronze version I reviewed, and the quality is so obviously premium.
 The display is gorgeous and immersive, the performance is top-shelf, and the camera system is my new favorite among all the smartphones I’ve tested.
 It’s bursting with functionality, and you’ll find something new every time you explore its many interfaces.
 As such, the Samsung Note 20 Ultra is highly recommended.
 This is an incredible smartphone.